Dr Soma Pujari, Co-Founder and Executive Trustee (KT-UK & KT-Gib)

 Anurag is an entrepreneur and philanthropist who lives with his wife Soma and two children in London.
 He went to school in the diverse town of Dhanbad, India, and studied Computer Science at the Indian Institute of Technology (IIT) Delhi, he was also a National Talent Scholar.
 At the start of his career Anurag worked in R&D in India and the US before starting his own technology companies during the dot-com era.
 He co-founded Partygaming, a successful online gaming company which went public in 2005 and was part of the FTSE100.
 This enabled the family to endow Kusuma Trust with funds to support its social investments.

-Since then, Anurag has invested in Next Education India, now one of the largest ed-tech companies in India.
-He takes interest in various business projects and asset management.
+Currently, Anurag takes interest in various business projects and asset management.
 Named after his mother, the Kusuma Trust stands for the family’s engagement and investment in society, which he believes is part of the responsibility owed to the society we live in.
+Anurag was awarded the Gibraltar Award, for services to the Gibraltar community.

 Nitin is an MBA in Finance and IT from the Indian Institute of Management (IIM) Calcutta and an Electronics Engineer from PEC Chandigarh.
 He worked as the Director of Technology for a FTSE 100 company.
 Subsequently, he started two e-commerce ventures and has been an active Angel investor in multiple technology start-ups.